mytusshar/auth-module/README.md

 So instead of creating new users in your application and maintaining its security, this library helps you to authenticate users from their existing Google/Facebook/Amazon accounts and gives you authenticated user directly.

-## Follow the steps to run the project inside your computer. ##
+## Follow below steps to run the project on your system ##

-* Clone this repository in your computer.
+### 1. Clone this repository on your system ###

-* Installing Dependencies
+### 2. Running Server ###

-    Open the project using terminal and `cd` to the `/glm/server` folder and run the following command.
+    a) Open project folder in terminal and change to server directory using below command

+        `$ cd glm/server`

+    b) Install dependencies by executing command

         `$ npm install`

+    c) Run server with following command

         `$ node server.js`

+### 3. Running Client ###

+    a) Open project folder in terminal and change to client directory using below command

+        `$ cd glm/client`

-* Open the project and go to the `/glm/client` folder and open client.html inside your browser.
+    b) Open client.html inside your browser

-    Now click `Login with Facebook` button and enter your login details on the facebook page that will popup.
-    The `Result Text` below login button will be replaced by your `name` `email` and `Facebook_Token` on successful login.
+    c) Click on "Login with Facebook" button and enter your login details on the facebook login page that will popup.
+The "Result Text" below login button will be replaced by your UserName, Email and Facebook_Token on successful login.